Arial photo 5-20-2017 Hirt_small

 Available at the the brush drop off site is free mulch for residents.
 Residents are welcome to come fill their trucks or trailers on their own during daylight hours.
 A listing of dates that the Service & Maintenance Department crew will be available to assist residents to help load up is provided below.
 Contractors are not permitted to use this service.

-Mulch 2024 distribution dates will be as follows: We can load your vehicle for you, while supplies last, from 8 a.m. to 9 a.m. on Mondays (but not on any legal holidays) starting April 1-September 30 and from 8 a.m. to noon on the following Saturdays: April 13, 27 and May 4.
+Mulch 2024 distribution dates will be as follows: We can load your vehicle for you, while supplies last, from 8 a.m. to 9 a.m. on Mondays (but not on any legal holidays) starting April 1-September 30.
 We also load vehicles by appointment.
 Call (419) 734-4091

 Tornado & Severe Weather Shelters